 We sincerely thank everyone who contributed to Stage 1.
 We’ve prepared an insights report that captures the valuable feedback we received and outlines our recommended actions to address the key topics raised.

-In Stage 2, we will work alongside subject matter experts and other stakeholders to review the existing qualifications, develop skill standards and explore new developments that will deliver an improved credential suite for the water services sector.
+Stage 2 has included working alongside subject matter experts and other stakeholders to review the following qualifications, develop skill standards and explore new developments that will deliver an improved credential suite for the water services sector.